GEEGABYTE1/Spicee/README.md

 with Proof-Of-Work.
 Although it Proof-Of-Work is not as energy-efficient, we ensured that the difficulty for the program to validate the chain is to four zeros instead of eight or sixteen.
 This reduces energy consumption by over 60% supporting the third-generation rights of having a clean enviornment.

+# More Information

+If you want more information or some background information about the project or my research visit my website:

+Made in Python for the HRF.

+Let's made a difference!